pyotrli/frontify_api_example/README.md

 - This project includes zero test coverage

 - The code in this repository is provided "as is", with all faults.
-There are no warranties or gauranteed, expressed or implied.
+There are no warranties or gaurantees, expressed or implied.
 The quality and maintenance of this repository is not guaranteed and should be used for inspiration only and a way to get started quickly